FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLDesktopTesting.md

         cd FRC-OAK-Deployment-Models/
         python3 -m pip install -r requirements.txt

+### Test your Custom Model
+Ensure that you are in the virtual environment.
+You should see something similar to `(oakenv) (base)` at the start of your command prompt.
+If not, then:

+        cd <install path>
+        source oakenv/bin/activate

 There is a custom model that is supplied in the *FRC-OAK-Deployment-Models* package that detects the *Rapid-React* balls from the 2022 competition.
 To use that model run the following commands:

         python3 spacial_tiny_yolo_tester.py